 Since about 1900, Charles Louis Hanon's (1820-1900) exercises have been taught by a majority piano teachers.
-The popularity of exercises grew rapidly in the vacuum created by a lack of documented practice methods until efficient culminated in the exercise craze of the 1930s with the publication of Cortot's "Rational Principles of Pianoforte Technique" that contained no principles but was just a compilation of exercises. title illustrates the lack understanding of how technique acquired.
-Few teachers understood this until recently when knowledge about efficient practice methods became more improving available because of communications.
-Even today, there are pianists who claim that Hanon is helpful, from force of habit because they grew up with it methods.
-Here are some reasons why the days of repeating Hanon for a lifetime are over:
+The popularity of exercises grew rapidly in the vacuum created by a lack of documented efficient practice methods until it culminated in the exercise craze of the 1930s with the publication of Cortot's "Rational Principles of Pianoforte Technique" that contained no principles but was just a compilation of exercises.
+The title illustrates the lack of understanding of how technique is acquired.
+Few teachers understood this until recently when knowledge about efficient practice methods became more available because of improving communications.
+Even today, there are pianists who claim that Hanon is helpful, from force of habit because they grew up with it.

 I used Hanon exercises extensively in my youth which is why I know about their shortcomings.
 Czerny, Cramer-Bulow, etc., type lesson pieces, that I also used, share many of these disadvantages.
 Hanon is a prime example of how Cortot's "rational principles" [intuitive methods!

-(1) Practice Routines, the Intuitive Method] can mislead generations of pianists into using methods that are inferior to known efficient practice
+(1) Practice Routines, the Intuitive Method] can mislead generations of pianists into using methods that are inferior to known efficient practice methods.
+Here are some reasons why the days of repeating Hanon for a lifetime are over: